 The Applicant does not have any notice, actual or constructive, of the existence of a burial site on the Property and none are included in the Montgomery County cemetery inventory.

-7. Any other applicable provisions specific to the property and necessary for approval of the subdivision is satisfied.
+7. Any other applicable provision specific to the property and necessary for approval of the Administrative Subdivision is satisfied

 There are no other applicable provisions specific to the Property and necessary for approval of the subdivision.